velvetkevorkian/website-2021/posts/blog/nine-words-nine-processing-sketches.md

 width="500" height="500"}][2]

 I mentioned this [in a previous post][3], but here it is again for good measure.
-It\'s a visualisation of the numbers drawn over fifty draws of the National Lottery.
+It's a visualisation of the numbers drawn over fifty draws of the National Lottery.

 **2: Sequential**